willyguggenheim/kubify/USAGE.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Security Minute: You should not give prod access to anyone (but devs
 need to debug urgent issue in prod).
-No Data Access, Identical Env.
+Zero Trust, With No Data Access, yet Identical Env.
 How?

 .. code:: bash